webhintio/hint/packages/hint/docs/about/FAQ.md

 `webhint` doesn’t want to reinvent the wheel.
 For that reason it tries to integrate other tools and services that do a great job, and contribute back where appropriate.
-For example, we are using [aXe][axe] for accessibility, [SSL Server Test][ssllabs] for checking the certificate configuration, etc.
+For example, we are using [axe][axe] for accessibility, [SSL Server Test][ssllabs] for checking the certificate configuration, etc.